-The main objective of the Canadian Academic Accounting Association Research Grant Programs is to encourage research in financial and management accounting, auditing, taxation, accounting information systems, and accounting education (including teaching cases) by faculty members of Canadian universities and colleges that will be suitable for publication in a scholarly journal.
-In addition, faculty members are encouraged to disseminate their work broadly through participation in peer-reviewed conferences (especially the CAAA Annual Conference) and publication of research results relevant to managers through practitioner-oriented publications.
-The purpose of this document is to outline the terms and conditions for financial support of the researcher by the Association.
+The main objective of the Canadian Academic Accounting Association Research Grant Programs (i.e., the CAAA, the CPA Canada–CAAA, and any other research grant program that may be established in the future) is to encourage research in a variety of areas, including teaching cases by a full-time faculty member or a full-time Ph.D. student of Canadian universities and colleges that will be suitable for publication in a scholarly journal.
+In addition, full-time faculty members or full-time Ph.D. students are encouraged to disseminate their work broadly through participation in peer-reviewed conferences (especially the CAAA Annual Conference) and publication of research results relevant to managers through practitioner-oriented publications.
+The purpose of this document is to outline the terms and conditions for the financial support of the researcher by the Association.

-Applicants may not submit identical or substantially similar projects to concurrent CAAA Research Grant programs.
+Applicants may not submit identical or substantially similar projects to concurrent CPA–CAAA and CAAA Research Grant programs.

 These include, but are not necessarily limited to:

-- Payment to research assistants for tasks defined in the project's budget.
+- Hiring research assistants for tasks defined in the project's budget.

 - Purchase or rental of special data sets, software, etc.